 While you are probably used to seeing moles in various places on your skin, you may be slightly skeptical of or even concerned about a “mole” that appears red in color.
 While a cherry angioma may appear more daunting than a mole, these benign growths are actually cause for little concern aside from cosmetic.
-If you do desire to remove a cherry angioma, though, you typically can do so using natural products like iodine, apple cider vinegar, and tea tree oil.
+If you do desire to remove a cherry angioma, though, you typically can do so

 The National Institute of Health defines a cherry angioma as a noncancerous or benign growth on your skin that is made up of blood vessels.
 The growths generally appear bright cherry-red, hence the name, and are small from the size of a pinhead to about ¼ inch.
 Likewise, an angioma may be smooth or stick out from the skin.
 While the actual cause of these skin growths is unknown, research suggests that they are genetic.

 Can You Remove Cherry Angiomas without Going to the Doctor?